The House in Paris: Houses

 Houses loom large in Bowen's work (as is evident in Bowen's Court, her 1946 book memorialising her ancestral house, Bowen's Court, one of the Irish great houses, which she was forced to sell and which was subsequently demolished) and in The House in Paris the main setting is the house where Naomi and Mme Fisher live, which is characterised as full, stuffy, and oppressive: "The inside of this house—with its shallow door-panels, lozenge door-knobs, polished brass ball on the end of the banisters, stuffy red matt paper with stripes so artfully shadowed as to appear bars—was more than simply novel to Henrietta, it was antagonistic, as though it had been invented to put her out.
 She felt the house was acting, nothing seemed to be natural; objects did not wait to be seen but came crowding in on her, each with what amounted to its aggressive cry."
 Naomi's deceased aunt's home in Twickenham is similarly described, though there is a suggestion of future redemption: "the aunt's house was hollow, completely dead.
 But someone else would move in almost at once, and be here next spring, no doubt, to enjoy the cherry."
 A third house is the home of Colonel and Violet Bent lived in Rushbrook, the house in Ireland that Karen briefly visited before returning to the Michaelis home in Chester Terrace, Regent's Park, London.
 But that Irish home is itself a replacement of an earlier great house, the ancestral home of Colonel Bent, which was burned during the Irish War of Independence.

 Style and genre

-Bowen's writing style frequently involves a slow pace that builds to a crescendo, and a usage of free indirect discourse and stream of consciousness.
+Bowen's writing style frequently involves a slow pace that builds to a climax, and a usage of free indirect discourse and stream of consciousness.
 While in many of Bowen's novels modernism and realism mix, and sometimes clash, The House in Paris is usually characterised as modernist.